-For a diagnosis of BPD to be given, the individual needs to suffer from at least 5 of the above.
+For a diagnosis of BPD to be given, the individual needs to meet at least 5 of the above borderline personality disorder criteria.

-TA person’s childhood experiences has an enormous effect on his/her mental health in adult life.
+A person’s childhood experiences have an enormous effect on his/her mental health in adult life.
 How parents treat their children is, therefore, of paramount importance.

 In relation to an individual’s childhood, research suggests that the 3 major risk factors are: